sogaiu/janet-usages-as-tests/README.md

    target project.
 See
    [jaylib-wasm-demo](https://github.com/sogaiu/jaylib-wasm-demo) for
    an example that does this.
-2. Copy or move the included `test.janet` file into the `test` directory of the target project.
+2. Copy or move the included `make-and-run-juat-tests-submodule.janet` file into the `test` directory of the target project.
-3. Edit `test.janet` to specify files and/or directories that are the target of usages to be treated as tests.
+3. Edit `make-and-run-juat-tests-submodule.janet` to specify
-4. Optionally rename `test.janet` as desired.
-(I tend to use `make-and-run-juat-tests.janet`.)
+   files and/or directories that are the target of usages to be treated as tests.

 ## Writing Tests